 Yoel Sadovsky, MD

-Director, Magee-Womens Research Institute, Elsie Hilliard Hillman Chair of Women’s Health Research, Professor of Obstetrics, Gynecology and Reproductive Sciences, and Microbiology and Molecular Genetics, and CTSI
+Executive Director, Magee-Womens Research Institute, Elsie Hilliard Hillman Chair of Women’s Health Research, Distinguished Professor of OBGYN, Microbiology and Molecular Genetics, Vice Chair (research) Department of OBGYN and Reproductive Sciences, Associate Dean, Women's Health Research and Reproductive Sciences, University of Pittsburgh

 The trophoblast at the feto-maternal interface fulfills functions that are critical for embryonic development, including gas exchange, supply of nutrients, removal of waste products, endocrine regulation, and immunological defense.
 The Sadovsky lab utilizes molecular and cellular approaches to decipher mechanisms underlying placental development and differentiation.
 We focus on three major areas: